light touch always brings

 remember their hair, but don't realise that, to look good

-photos, you really need to have good photographic makeup
+in your wedding photos, you really need to have good photographic makeup

-applied what you may not notice with your naked eye will
+What you may not notice with your naked eye will

 be captured forever by the camera, possibly belying the beauty

 My personal choice of make-up for brides is one of corrective,

 subtle make-up, to enhance your best features and make you look

 naturally radiant and beautiful on your big day.